adrianblakey/slot-car-ecom/README.md

 For the firmware:

-    dd_target(_SLOTCAR AT32F421 DEAD_TIME=66 COMP_MAP=213 ANALOG_MIN=200 ANALOG_MAX=909 ANALOG_PIN=6 ARM=0 VOLUME=0 INPUT_MODE=1 FREQ_MIN=48 FREQ_MAX=96 DUTY_DRAG=70)
+    add_target(_SLOTCAR AT32F421 DEAD_TIME=66 COMP_MAP=213 ANALOG_MIN=200 ANALOG_MAX=909 ANALOG_PIN=6 ARM=0 VOLUME=0 INPUT_MODE=1 FREQ_MIN=48 FREQ_MAX=96 DUTY_DRAG=70)

 The boot loader only differs from the ESCape32 distributed bootloader for the Artery by the addition of "FAST_EXIT".

-The firmware build is more complex, there's an explanation below which describes the parameters, and Arseny has promised a more complete write up that'll appear in the [ESCape32 WiKi.](https://githib.comneoxic/ESCape32/wiki) We chose build options that are different from the the defaults based on our prototype experiments.
+The firmware build is more complex, there's an explanation below which describes the parameters, and Arseny has promised a more complete write up that'll appear in the [ESCape32 WiKi.](https://githib.comneoxic/ESCape32/wiki) We chose build options that are different from the defaults based on our prototype experiments.

 As long as the firmware has not been compiled with the "ANALOG" option (it hasn't) - the board and ESCape32 can be configured either by connecting a computer serial interface, or a WiFi "dongle" to the signal pins.